 Specific columns for Generic UDP modules:

 Address

 The address indicates the offset of the first byte of this value within the user data telegram.
-You can enter the offset an be entered as hexadecimal or decimal value by selecting the desired setting in the context menu.
+You can enter the offset as hexadecimal or decimal value by selecting the desired setting in the context menu.